 Trans-gendered and Gender Non-Binary Athletes

 The Cyclocross Crusade strives to provide a space where all people can participate competitively and fairly in the sport of cyclocross.
 We are committed to continuing to support people who have been marginalized within cycling, including women, people of color, sexual minorities, transgender and non-binary athletes.
-The Cyclocross Crusade explicitly supports the OBRA and USA Cycling Transgender Athlete Participation policies, affirms the gender identities of all people and supports the inclusion of all athletes.
+The Cyclocross Crusade explicitly supports the OBRA Transgender Athlete Participation policy, affirms the gender identities of all people and supports the inclusion of all athletes.
 Additionally, discrimination or harassment of any type on the basis of race, color, religion, age, gender, sexual orientation, gender identification, or national origin is a direct violation of the Cyclocross Crusade Code of Conduct and won’t be tolerated at our events.

 While our governing bodies and we, as an organization and a community, continue to grow and educate ourselves on how we can better include trans and non-binary athletes, we would like to offer a guide to help people navigate the fields currently offered at our events.